 |BC Bitcoin||UK Bank Transfer||5%|

 Kraken, one of the best cryptocurrency exchanges in the UK, is the cheapest option of the lot.
 It supports GBP deposits and allows you to buy Siacoin (SC) at the real exchange rate without paying more than 0.26% in trading fees.
 Your initial deposit might not be that quick, but thereafter it shouldn’t take more than a few minutes for GBP deposits made with a UK bank transfer (via Faster Payments) to be credited to your account.

 If you’re after a more personal touch or care about service, then check out BC Bitcoin.
-Take advantage of our exclusive offer and you’ll only pay 3% in fees (normally 5%) when you buy Siacoin (SC) with a UK bank transfer.
+However, the fees are MUCH higher (5% if you buy less than £5000 at a time).

 Let’s go through some more details about these two below.